Written By: Security.org Team | Updated: June 15, 2021

 But decades before the 1992 riots, the city’s predominantly Black neighborhood, Watts, was the site of a five-day skirmish between police and civilians.

 Police killings in Phoenix have also been the subject of public and media scrutiny.
-A study by The Arizona Republic showed that fatal police shootings in Phoenix surged in 2020 despite the expansion of the racial and criminal justice movement.
+A study by The Arizona Republic showed that fatal police shootings in Phoenix surged despite the expansion of the racial and criminal justice movement.

 Other cities have seen police killings increase dramatically.4 Among cities with police killings in both 2016 and 2020, the number of fatal law enforcement incidents in Detroit surged by 500 percent.